thomasrobertgee/recipe-app/README.md

 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
 - **Supplier Portal:**
     - Separate registration for local suppliers (e.g., butchers, greengrocerrs).
-    - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices).
+    - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices, including expiry dates).
     - Supplier specials appear alongside supermarket specials for all users.
 - **Meal Planner & Weekly Budgeting:**
-    - Dedicated "Meal Plan" page with a 7-day calendar view.
+    - Dedicated "Meal Plan" page with a weekly layout featuring separate **Lunch** and **Dinner** drop zones for each day.
-    - Users can drag and drop saved recipes onto specific days.
+    - Users can drag and drop saved recipes onto specific meal slots.
+Backend support added for `meal_type` and `use_for_leftovers` flags.
     - Displays consolidated ingredients and estimated cost for the current plan, tracked against the user's weekly budget.
     - Button to add all planned recipes to the main shopping list.
 - Full CRUD functionality for recipes and specials.
-- **Recent Bug Fixes:** Addressed issues related to dashboard layout spacing, meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, and various frontend styling inconsistencies.
+- **Recent Bug Fixes:** Addressed issues related to dashboard layout spacing, meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, missing Link import, and various frontend styling inconsistencies.

 ---